 An unsubsidized loan is not based on financial need.
 With an unsubsidized loan, the student is responsible for the loan's interest when the loan is disbursed until the loan is paid in full.
 Interest payments may be made while in school or can be deferred and capitalized when repayment begins.
 This means that the interest that accrues is added to the principal loan balance.
 Interest then begins accruing on the new principal loan balance.

 Interest is the expense of borrowing money, which is calculated as a percentage of the amount borrowed.
-For the current interest rate, click here.
+The current interest rates for federal student loans can be viewed on the FSA's website.

 An origination fee is a fee paid by the borrower to the Department of Education to cover the loan's administrative fees.
 The loan amount credited to the student account will be the principal amount borrowed minus an origination fee.
-For the current origination fee, click here.
+The current origination fees for federal student loans can be viewed on the FSA's website.

 Repayment begins on the day immediately following a six-month grace period.
 The six-month grace period starts when you graduate, withdraw from school, or drop below the required six credits.
-To see more about repayment and repayment plans, please click here.
+Vist the FSA's website to learn more about federal studnet loan repayment and repayment plans.

 To ensure that payments are made on time, borrowers should consider making payments through the Department's Electronic Debit Account (EDA) repayment option.
 Under EDA, the borrower's bank automatically deducts the monthly Direct Loan payment from the borrower's checking or savings account.
 The payments will be forwarded to the Direct Loan Servicing Center and will always be on time.
 The borrower will also receive a 0.25 percent reduction in their interest rate for paying through the EDA option.